kuhlwilm/HuConTest/README.md

 argum="/your/assembly/hg19.fa,pan,/your/test/file.bam"
 ```

-The script itself is using R and will call samtools mpileup for species-specific diagnostic sites, count reads that look like human or the species of choice, and calculate contamination & standard deviation.
+The script itself is using R and will call bcftools mpileup for species-specific diagnostic sites, count reads that look like human or the species of choice, and calculate contamination & standard deviation across chromosomes.

 The calculation is simple: (sum of reads with human allele)/(sum of all reads with any allele).

 The output is FOUR numbers: The point estimate of % contaminating reads, point estimate minus one standard deviation across 22 chromosomes, point estimate plus one SD, and the total number of sites covered.

 The script spits it out on the command line.
+If you want it to be written into a separate file, add something like "> your/file.txt" to the command line.

 In order to apply the script, just run: